 The increasing popularity of m-commerce doesn't mean that in-store shopping is dead.
 Actually, digital products are indispensable to create an enhanced omnichannel experience, translating into increased sales and better CX.

-While in a store, 69% of customers prefer to read product reviews online instead of talking to a sales representative.
+78% of young people aged 15-20 use phones while shopping in brick-and-mortar stores.
+Today's consumers prefer to read product reviews online instead of talking to a sales representative.
 Creating an app where users can access necessary product information can help you influence their decision-making.

 At this point, it's worth mentioning that an m-commerce app is much more than reviews or photos.
 You can use it to navigate customers through your store and help them find what they need.
 Additionally, you can offer special time-limited discounts to give people an extra incentive to buy once they enter your store.
 Apps are also increasingly used for mobile in-store checkouts, appreciated by introverts and those easily disheartened by long lines.

-The average person picks up their smartphone 80 times a day, every 12 minutes.
-While in the store, consumers frequently research products they're interested in using an m-commerce mobile app.
+The average American person picks up their smartphone 144 times a day (source: Reviews.org).
+While in the store, 72% of consumers frequently research products they're interested in using phones.
 The vast majority of our mobile screen time is spent on apps.
 This means that even the best website isn't enough to stay ahead of the curve and compete with the greatest market tycoons anymore.

 No matter what industry you're in, developing a mobile app can boost your business revenues, while improving CX and allowing you to gain an in-depth understanding of your target audience.